 NIA organizes the Alzheimer’s Disease Research Summit 2012: Path to Treatment and Prevention.
 Some 500 researchers and advocates attend the meeting, which results in recommendations aimed at advancing Alzheimer’s disease research.

-The International Alzheimer’s Disease Research Portfolio is launched.
+The International Alzheimer's and Related Dementias Research Portfolio (IADRP) is launched.
 Built in collaboration with the Alzheimer’s Association, the database captures the full spectrum of research investment and resources and enables public and private funders of Alzheimer’s research to share and review funding data.

 NIA leads development of the NIH Toolbox for Neurological and Behavioral Function.
 Unveiled in 2012, the Toolbox offers researchers a free set of brief tests to assess cognitive, sensory, motor and emotional function in people from toddlers to older adults.